The near-silent sport which has become the latest focus of Saudi Arabia’s imagination | KRDO

 For the past 47 years, the historic Crucible Theatre has been the home of the annual tournament, a sporting nirvana which attracts people from around the world to its doors.

 “It’s akin to Augusta and golf.
-Augusta is one of golf’s spiritual outposts around the world and the Crucible is that for us,” former snooker world champion Shaun Murphy tells CNN Sport behind the scenes of this year’s tournament.
+Augusta is one of golf’s spiritual outposts around the world and the Crucible is that for us,” former snooker world champion Shaun Murphy tells CNN Sport behind the scenes of this year’s tournament, which was won by England’s Kyren Wilson on Monday.

 “Snooker and Sheffield go together like peas and carrots, it’s very special.”